 - Add the bicarbonate of soda mixture to the detergent container of your machine and pour the vinegar into the drum.
 Set your washer to normal load at the hottest water setting.
 Close the door and start the machine, letting it do all the hard work for you.
 The baking soda and vinegar naturally break up mineral deposits and any mould growth while cleaning and refreshing your washing machine.

-- Use a clean scouring sponge to rub around the opening of the washing machine, removing stubborn mold or residue.
+- Use a clean scouring sponge to rub around the opening of the washing machine, removing stubborn mould or residue.
 Wipe clean with fresh water.

 - Your washing machine is sparkling clean and ready to do a load of laundry!
 Give it a clean once a month to keep your clothes smelling fresh and your machine working in tip-top condition.